nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 x = [1, 2, 3, 4]
 y = [1, 4, 2, 3]

-# create a figure with axes
+# create a figure and axes handle using 'subplots' function
 fig, ax = plt.subplots()

-# plot data on the axes
+# use axes handle to plot xy data and get the plot artist in return
 la, = ax.plot(x, y, '*-r')
-# notice in format string * means marker, - means normal line, r means red color
+# In the format string, * means marker, - means normal line, r means red color

 # print the plot
 plt.show()
 ```
 ![plot with format string](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/basic_matplotlib_plot_with_line_format_string.png)

-Congrats, we just covered the intro, installation and very basic plotting skills of *Matplotlib*
+Congrats!, we just covered the intro, installation and very basic plotting skills of *Matplotlib*

 I would also like to point out that in the [anatomy of figure](https://matplotlib.org/3.2.1/gallery/showcase/anatomy.html) page, the code with which the diagram is created is mentioned below it.
 That code is a very useful as a reference for beginners on how to create plots, titles, legends etc